-The objective of the ESL program is to enhance the English-language proficiency of individuals who have pre-existing vocational knowledge, training, or skill, but cannot use that knowledge, training, or skill because of their English-speaking deficiency.
+The objective of the English as a Second Language (ESL) program is to enhance the English-language proficiency in reading, writing, speaking, and grammatical accuracy of English for individuals who have pre-existing vocational knowledge, training, or skill, but cannot use that knowledge, training, or skill because of their English-speaking deficiency.
+This program focuses on the English Language, including its structure and related communications skills; and the literature and culture of English-speaking peoples.

 All ESL students will take a faculty-designed grammar test and the CASAS appraisal test during orientation to determine the entry level of ESL instruction.
-ESL courses are sequenced and delivered in four levels consisting of one courses each.
+ESL courses are sequenced and delivered in four levels consisting of one course each.
 Every course contains segments taught by different instructors.
 Students are placed in levels according to their scores on the CASAS Survey Achievement Pre-test.